luisv01/Fetch-Render-Project/README.md

 The purpose of this project is to pull and render images from an API.

 ## Improvements Made
 I mainly worked on learning how to pull images form an API.
-I did not have time to properly use React hooks like useSate() and useEffect() but my plan is to use these the week we will have off from the program, so I will refactor and re-upload this code base.
+In this iteration I am making use of React's useState().
+Needs more improvments to better display the images.

 ## Technologies Used
 - HTML